 - a tendency to get in relationships to rescue others

-- pattern of relationship with a superficial level of intimacy
+- a pattern of relationships with a superficial level of intimacy

-- constant body tension around people or sense of threat that does not match the facts
+- constant body tension around people or a sense of threat that does not match the facts

-The Growth & Development Program is a program created to heal the individual and his/her ability to connect with others.
-The program offers EMDR to heal relational trauma and skills to strengthen communication, trust and growth in relationships.
+Provider, Erin Hagen, helps people heal and improve interpersonal responsibility.
+She offers EMDR to heal relational trauma.
+Also, you will learn skills to strengthen communication and build relational trust.
 Relationships are people-growing experiences and strengthen our ability to empathize with others, vocalize our needs, learn from rejection (another person’s boundaries), and practice healthy attachment patterns.